Antiochian/O3DTM/README.md

 # O3DTM
-3D thermal physical model for the lunar surface
+3D thermal physical model for the lunar surface I'm working on for my MPhys